-BootsnAll has been in existence since 1998, and although we’ve gone through some changes over the years the fundamental reasons why we continue doing what we do remain the same.
-We’ve attempted on a few occasions to put those company core values into words, with limited success – until last year.
+BootsnAll has been in existence since 1998, and although we’ve gone through some changes over the years, the fundamental reasons why we continue doing what we do remain the same.

-At our 2011 annual retreat we did an exercise that got us thinking about BootsnAll’s values in a completely different way.
+At our annual retreat a few years back, we did an exercise that got us thinking about BootsnAll’s values in a completely different way.
 The result was a set of four core values that we think not only fit the company brilliantly, they speak to many of the things we love about travel, too.

 BootsnAll’s Core Values: